alonrz/SimpleTweets/README.md

   - User can click a “Compose” icon in the Action Bar on the top right
   - User can then enter a new tweet and post this to twitter
   - User is taken back to home timeline with new tweet visible in timeline

+Redux User stories include (must):
+ * [x] User can switch between Timeline and Mention views using tabs.
+  - User can view their home timeline tweets.
+  - User can view the recent mentions of their username.
+ * [x] User can navigate to view their own profile
+  - User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+ * [x] User can click on the profile image in any tweet to see another user's profile.
+  - User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+  - Profile view should include that user's timeline

+ * [x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom

 User stories include (Optional):
  * [x] Optional: Links in tweets are clickable and will launch the web browser (see autolink)
  * [x] Optional: User can see a counter with total number of characters left for tweet